liferay/liferay-docs/develop/tutorials/articles/220-internationalization/02-automatic-translation.markdown

 so you can generate automatic translations of your language keys.
 You cannot, however, use Liferay's Lang Builder to automatically translate language keys containing HTML (e.g., `<em>`, `<b>`, `<code>`, etc.).
-Language keys containing HTML will be automatically *copied* to all supported language files.
+Language keys containing HTML are automatically *copied* to all supported language files.

 +$$$